daffainfo/ctf-writeup/BxMCTF 2023/I Can't Beelieve It/README.md

 > The flag to this challenge is all lowercase, with no underscores.

 ## About the Challenge
-We have been given a zip file that contains a `txt` file:
+We were given a zip file that contains a `txt` file:

 ```
 Kings and queens, their roles well-defined,